 - About Improved diagnostics, imaging and targeted drug delivery are important core elements of nanomedicine with the aim of providing patients with fast and individual care.
-In this session different aspects of diagnosis, imaging and targeted therapy will be elucidated with a focus on the latest achievements and developments in the field - 08.15 Intrathecal exosomes Brain Imaging for CSF-lymphatic Efflux and Neuroimmue Interface Prof. Dr. med.
-Dong Soo Lee, PhD, Seoul National University & Medical Science and Engineering, POSTECH Seoul/Pohang (KOR) - 08.30 Design of Transcytotic Cancer Nanocarrier: An Alternative Approach to Reach Solid Tumor Beyond the Classic EPR Effect
+In this session different aspects of diagnosis, imaging and targeted therapy will be elucidated - 08.15 Intrathecal exosomes Brain Imaging for CSF-lymphatic Efflux and Neuroimmune Interface Prof. Dr. med.
+Dong Soo Lee, PhD, Seoul National University & Medical Science and Engineering, POSTECH Seoul/Pohang (KOR) - 08.30 Design of Transcytotic Cancer Nanocarrier: An Alternative Approach to Reach Solid Tumor beyond the Classic EPR Effect